 First-Line Supervisors Certificate (FLSC)

 This certificate provides the knowledge and skills necessary to operate successfully as a GSU supervisor.
 The certificate is designed for an individual newly promoted into a supervisory position or someone in a supervisory position looking to improve their skillset.
 To participate in this certificate program, you must be a supervisor of employees (excluding student assistants and interns).
 The program covers the laws and regulations as well as many of the skills (e.g., motivating team members, delegating tasks, etc.) a new supervisor needs to be effective.
-Competencies listed on page 3 were identified through discussions with aspirational universities, the Staff Development and Advancement Committee, online research, the University System of Georgia Board of Regents Leadership Competency model, the 2011 GSU Staff Survey, and input from the 2012 ELAW cohort.
+Competencies targeted by this certificate were identified through discussions with aspirational universities, the Staff Development and Advancement Committee, online research, the University System of Georgia Board of Regents Leadership Competency model, the 2011 GSU Staff Survey, and input from the 2012 ELAW cohort.

 Some of the courses require a registration fee.
 Depending on your course selection, you can expect to invest between $200 and $550.

 Critical Thinking facilitates breaking down arguments into their constituent parts and clarifying what evidence lends support to what conclusion.
 This is the first step towards one’s critical engagement with ideas.
 Critical Thinking also helps you clearly articulate arguments of your own.
 The ability to present a coherent and persuasive case for a position is a major asset to anyone.
 Critical Thinking enables you to think independently, make better decisions, solve problems systematically, and think more creatively.
 With Critical Thinking in your toolkit, you will be able to detect inconsistencies and common mistakes in reason, recognize your own assumptions and biases, identify the importance and relevance of various ideas, and reach well-reasoned conclusions and solutions.